douglasteeple/FollowMeDNN/README.md

 ## Step 1 - Separable Convolutions and Batch Normalization

-The Encoder for the FCN requires separable convolution layers, due to their advantages as explained in the classroom.
-The 1x1 convolution layer in the FCN, is a regular convolution.
+The Encoder for the FCN requires separable convolution layers, as separable layers reduce the number of parameters.
+The 1x1 convolution layer in the FCN is a regular convolution.
 Each function includes batch normalization with the ReLU activation function applied to the layers.
 Two function were provided, `separable_conv2d_batchnorm`, profiding a normalized separable 2 dimensional convolution and `conv2d_batchnorm` providing a simple normalized 2 dimensional convolution.

 Why batch normalization?